 Speckle imaging using the NN-Explore Exoplanet Stellar Speckle Imager (NESSI) at WIYN provides observers with diffraction-limited resolutions within small (few arcsec wide) fields.
-The two electron multiplying CCDs (EMCCDs) of NESSI operate simultaneously through a pair of filters (out of a current choice of 4 specialized speckle filters).
+The two electron multiplying CCDs (EMCCDs) of NESSI operate simultaneously through a pair of filters (out of a current choice of 4 specialized speckle filters or sometimes its SDSS filters).
 A common use of speckle imaging has been to detect and provide relative photometry and astrometry for binary and higher-order multiple stars.
 The relative astrometry, brightnesses and colors from NESSI data help characterize the components and may be used to measure visual binary orbits or relative proper motions.
 At WIYN, speckle imaging should reach sensitivities to detect companions at least 3-5 magnitudes fainter than a target star depending on brightness, exposure time and conditions.
-Typically, the time spent integrating on a speckle target is 1-20 minutes.
+Typically, the time spent integrating on a speckle target is 1-8 minutes.

 See example data products here.

-Users can ask for the raw data, although this will often be quite
+Users can ask for the raw data, although this will often be quite large (~100GB/night) and hasn't been requested by most users.
+The raw data is stored at NOIRLab, but is not kept online or rapidly accessible.

 Note that the magnitudes above refer to a "central" target star, around which fainter companions may be detected.
 Faint companions may be detected down to a background limit, which depends on the seeing and typically rises in its magnitude difference relative to the central star with increasing angular separation.
 A contrast curve reaching 5 magnitudes fainter than the central star is achievable for stars brighter than V=12.
 For fainter stars, longer integrations are used.
 Even so, the resulting images are typically less deep.

 The performance of speckle imaging is quite sensitive to conditions like seeing, so there are no strict rules to follow for determining the ideal number of image sets to acquire on a target of given brightness.
+At this time the recommendation is to acquire no fewer than 2 image sets per target because this mitigates the risk of ending up with a poor quality image set, which can happen sporadically.
+Other reasons for the recommendation are noted below.

 Note that we have found the signal-to-noise ratio for detecting secondary sources in speckle images does not grow as rapidly with exposure time as it would in traditional CCD imaging (ie. with the square root of time).
 Proposers may not expect to achieve the same contrast limits on faint stars as bright ones (5 magnitudes may be achievable on 12th magnitude stars and 3 magnitudes on 14th magnitude stars.)
 The table below only suggests numbers of image sets to take for various magnitude stars: